sustainablelab/eat-and-poop/doc/idea.md

         - sometimes it's good to poop
         - you are what you eat

+# title screen

+- 3 players start out then quickly grow to spell the world EAT
+- the individual blocks that makes up the letters move to form the word AND
+- and they move again to form the word POOP
+- the blocks in POOP start shaking, turn to POOP (like popcorn), then fall off the screen
+- and repeat

 # music
 - space
 - the melody on top of space alternates between the players to